Sunday, September 5th, 2010

 About Fred's Creative Woodworking

-They have a 30 acre property that they have extensively remodeled and landscaped.
-Fred designed and built all of the kitchen cabinets, installed hardwood floors (the real stuff from trees that he cut down and sawed into boards, etc.), landscaped the property with nearly 1,000 trees, native grass plantings and gardens.
+They have a 32-acre property that they have extensively remodeled and landscaped.
+Fred designed and built all of the kitchen cabinets (with the help of several other people) and hardwood floors (the real stuff from trees that he cut down and sawed into boards, etc.), landscaped the property with nearly 1,000 trees, native grass plantings and gardens.
+Fred and Val have a sugar bush on the property with in excess of 350 sugar maple trees that they tap and make maple syrup both for their own consumption and for sale.
+Check with Fred in the spring for maple sales- jump on it early as it sells out quickly!
 They hunt, fish, make wine, bake fantastic foods and preserve foods that they grow (Fred likes to say "We eat what we can and what we can't we can"), and, in general, live a country life.
-They also enjoy bicycling on their Santana Scandium Tandem, traveling over 3,000 miles on the bike each year.
+They also enjoy bicycling on their Santana Scandium Tandem, traveling lots of miles on the bike each year (and once to New Zealand!).

-Val's quilting studio, sewing, and dyeing rooms keep her occupied.
-Val sells Gammill quilting machines, teaches longarm quilting classes, quilts for others and produces exquisite one-of-a-kind quilts for sale.
+Val's quilting studio, sewing, and fabric dyeing rooms keep her occupied.
+Val sells Gammill quilting machines, teaches longarm quilting classes, quilts for others and produces incredible one-of-a-kind quilts for sale (as well as keeping Fred fat and sassy with her exquisite cooking).

 Fred's large workshop allows him to produce furniture, art objects, items for sale, and repair/replace/produce all of the things that are required to remodel his house.
 Fred is also active in teaching woodturning and writing educational articles for various woodworking publications, etc.

 Prior to moving to this property, Fred was a university professor in biology and is presently Professor Emeritus from Bloomsburg University.
-He holds a Ph.D. in biology.
-Val was a registered nurse with a BSN and, most recently, retired from being a Hospice Nurse.
+He holds a Ph.D. in biology from the University of Louisville and a Bachelor's and Master's degrees in biology from Illinois State University.
+Val was a registered nurse with a BSN from Bloomsburg University and is retired from being a Hospice Nurse.

 Fred has always had a passion for wood, having remodeled three houses and built furniture, cabinets, etc. for many years.
+Ask him to show you the wooden sailboat that he made in shop class in 1958 (and, by the way, got an A+ on it)!
 Now that the challenging work of remodeling the house is nearly over (however, Val still has a "honey-do" list that never seems to get shorter!) he can get to the things he really enjoys, making creative objects in the shop.
+By the way, Fred no longer has to do ALL of the remodeling, etc. They actually hire much of it done now!
 It is with this in mind that the items presented on this web site are offered for your viewing enjoyment and for sale.
-We hope you enjoy looking at the photos and, be sure to visit Val's quilting site which is now under construction.
+We hope you enjoy looking at the photos and, be sure to visit Val's quilting site to see her fantastic creations!

 Please contact Fred with any comments or suggestions.